-Applications to permit 3 detached homes

-2466 and 2476 Sharon Crescent

-South of Dundas Street West, west of Glengarry Road

-Owner: Paulo and Susan Seguro

-Public Meeting/Recommendation Report

-That the Report dated June 2, 2015, from the Commissioner of Planning and Building recommending approval of the applications under File OZ 14/003 W7, Peter Chee, Mi-Ko Urban Consulting, 2466 and 2476 Sharon Crescent, be adopted in accordance with the following:

-- 1. That the application to change Mississauga Official Plan from Residential Low Density I to Residential Low Density I Special Site to permit 3 detached dwellings be approved. - 2.
-That the application to change the Zoning from R1-9 (Detached Dwellings Typical Lots Exception) to R1-Exception (Detached Dwellings Typical Lots) to permit 3 detached homes in accordance with the proposed zoning standards described in Appendix R-10 of this report, be approved subject to the following conditions:
+DATE: June 2, 2015 TO: Chair and Members of Planning and Development Committee Meeting Date: June 22, 2015 FROM: Edward R. Sajecki Commissioner of Planning and Building SUBJECT: Applications to permit 3 detached homes 2466 and 2476 Sharon Crescent South of Dundas Street West, west of Glengarry Road Owner: Paulo and Susan Seguro Public Meeting/Recommendation ReportWard 7 RECOMMENDATION: That the Report dated June 2, 2015, from the Commissioner of Planning and Building recommending approval of the applications under File OZ 14/003 W7, Peter Chee, Mi-Ko Urban Consulting, 2466 and 2476 Sharon Crescent, be adopted in accordance with the following: That the application to change Mississauga Official Plan from Residential Low Density I to Residential Low Density I - Special Site to permit 3 detached dwellings be approved.
+That the application to change the Zoning from R1-9 (Detached Dwellings - Typical Lots - Exception) to R1- Exception (Detached Dwellings - Typical Lots) to permit 3 detached homes in accordance with the proposed zoning standards described in Appendix R-10 of this report, be approved subject to the following conditions:

-(a) That the applicant agree to satisfy all the requirements of the City and any other external agency concerned with the development.

-- (b) That the school accommodation condition as outlined in City of Mississauga Council Resolution 152-98 requiring that satisfactory arrangements regarding the adequate provision and distribution of educational facilities not apply to the subject lands as satisfactory arrangements have been made between the developer/applicant and the Peel District and Peel Catholic District School Boards, not apply to the subject lands. - 3.
+- (a) That the applicant agree to satisfy all the requirements of the City and any other external agency concerned with the development. - (b) That the school accommodation condition as outlined in City of Mississauga Council Resolution 152-98 requiring that satisfactory arrangements regarding the adequate provision and distribution of educational facilities not apply to the subject lands as satisfactory arrangements have been made between the developer/applicant and the Peel District and Peel Catholic District School Boards, not apply to the subject lands. - 3.
 That City Council direct Legal Services, representatives from the appropriate City Departments and any necessary consultants to attend any Ontario Municipal Board (OMB) proceedings that may take place in connection with these applications, in support of the recommendations outlined in the report dated June 2, 2015 that concludes that the proposed official plan amendment and rezoning represent good planning and should be approved. - 4.
 That City Council provide the Planning and Building Department with the authority to instruct the City Solicitor on modifications to the position deemed necessary during or before the OMB hearing process and provide the City Solicitor with the authority to settle, and if necessary, enter into minutes of settlement related to the appeals on the subject lands in accordance with the recommendations of this report.

-- The applicant has appealed the original application for 4 detached homes to the Ontario Municipal Board (OMB).
-The hearing is scheduled for July 15, 2015; - Subsequent to the appeal, the owner has amended the applications to permit 3 detached homes; - Staff are seeking direction from Council to attend any OMB proceedings in support of the recommendations outlined in this report; - The revised application is acceptable from a planning standpoint and staff are recommending settlement of the appeal subject to certain conditions.
+REPORT G HIGHLIGHTS: detached homes to the Ontario Municipal Board (OMB).
+The hearing is scheduled for July 15, 2015; • Subsequent to the appeal, the owner has amended the applications to permit 3 detached homes; • Staff are seeking direction from Council to attend any OMB proceedings in support of the recommendations outlined in this report; • The revised application is acceptable from a planning standpoint and staff are recommending settlement of the appeal subject to certain conditions.